The science behind the orange, 'Martian' sky looming over Napa

 Much of the Napa Valley remained dark into the later hours of the morning as ash collected on cars and swirled in the street.
 When the sky did lighten, it was not clear daylight that poked through the windows of homes in the North Bay, but air with an ominous, radiating orange hue.

 A thick blanket of smoke above much of Northern California cast down the distorted daylight.
-Northerly winds had transported smoke from the August Complex, burning in Mendocino National Forest, and the North Complex, burning to the east of Chico, according to Roger Gass, a meteorologist with the National Weather Service.
+Northerly winds had transported smoke from the August Complex fire burning in Mendocino National Forest, and the North Complex fire, burning to the east of Chico, according to Roger Gass, a meteorologist with the National Weather Service.

 The “tremendous” number of wildfires burning in Northern California had churned up a thick blanket of smoke that was now essentially trapped by wind and weather patterns, he said.